tbreuss/pdo/README.md

 - New `PDO::run()` method.
 This is for convenience to prepare and execute an SQL statement in one step.
 - Bind array of values to placeholder in `PDO::run()` method.
 Placeholders that represent array values will be replaced with comma-separated quoted values.
 This means you can bind an array of values to a placeholder used with an IN (...) condition.
 - Array quoting.
 The `PDO::quote()` method will accept an array as input, and return a string of comma-separated quoted values.
-- Several `PDOResult::fetch*()` methods.
+- Several `PDOStatement::fetch*()` methods.
 The new methods provide for commonly-used fetch actions.
-- Several `PDOResult::fetchAll*()` methods.
+- Several `PDOStatement::fetchAll*()` methods.
 The new methods provide for commonly-used fetch all actions.

 ## Installation and Autoloading